anlianguzova/BI_project_reticulata/README.md

 ### Differential expression analysis

 [RNentropy](https://academic.oup.com/nar/article/46/8/e46/4829696) was utilised for the detection of significant variation of gene expression.
 The analysis was conducted using R (v.
-4.2.3).
+4.2.3), the scripts are in the [corresponding folder](Scripts/Host's ganglia transcriptome /Differential expression).
+The binary presence/absence matrices are in [another directory](Results/Differential expression).

 ### Enrichment analysis